torrinconrath/project-repo/canvas_kanban_demo/README.md

-This is our current demo of a Kanban Board
+## This is the Current Demo of a Kanban Board

-Changes needed to make:
+Check the Projects Tab to see the list of bugs needed to be fixed and features to implement.

-Add auto assigning tasks with Canvas API Key
+Feel free to included wanted features to add or bugs you notice at torrin@vt.edu